What Is A PFIC – The Latest On What You Need To Know

 The final option available to PFIC shareholders is to make a mark-to-market election.
-This method allows the shareholder to report the annual gain in market value (i.e. unrealized gain) of the PFIC shares as ordinary income on the “other income” line of their tax returns.
+This method allows the shareholder to report the annual gain in market value (i.e., unrealized gain) of the PFIC shares as ordinary income on the “other income” line of their tax returns.

-Unrealized losses are only reportable to the extent that gains have been previously reported.
+“Unrealized losses” are only reportable to the extent that gains have been previously reported.
 The adjusted basis for PFIC stock must include the gains and losses previously reported as ordinary income.
-Upon the sale of the PFIC shares, all gains are reported as ordinary income whereas losses are reported on Schedule D.
+Upon the sale of the PFIC shares, all gains are subject to reporting as ordinary income, whereas losses are subject to reporting on Schedule D.